PaullusJacob/Chatbot/README.md

 # Calculator

-Semester Project for CS2336
+Homework for CS2336

-Edited programming calculator from Windows
+Chatbot that calls 2 seperate API's